 - Some people may experience guilt and shame because of alcoholism.

-- Painful feelings: When a person uses alcohol to deal with painful emotions, they often try to overcome emotions of hurt, fear, sadness, grief, jealousy, embarrassment, shame, guilt or loneliness.
+- Painful feelings: When a person uses alcohol to deal with painful emotions, they often try to overcome emotions of hurt, fear, sadness, grief, jealousy, embarrassment, shame, guilt, or loneliness.

 - Feelings of relaxation: Alcohol can seem to bring about a state of emotional calm.
-People report feeling sensations that include emotional numbness, comfort, and lack of concern about problems.
+People report sensations that include emotional numbness, comfort, and a lack of concern about problems.
 These feelings happen because alcohol increases levels of a neurotransmitter called GABA, which inhibits nervous system activity and creates a calming effect.

 Someone struggling with emotional pain may drink alcohol to achieve a state of numbness.
-Given the effects of alcohol intoxication, it’s possible to achieve temporary numbness by drinking.
+Given the effects of alcohol intoxication, it’s possible to conduct temporary numbness by drinking.
 Excessive alcohol consumption can even lead to alcohol blackouts and lapses in memory.

 While blacking out may help a person achieve a state of numbness, drinking to the point of a blackout is scary.
 During a blackout, a person has difficulty with rational decision-making and loses control of impulses.
-This increases the likelihood of risky activities, such as having unprotected sex and driving under the influence.
+This increases the likelihood of risky activities, such as unprotected sex and driving under the influence.
 The state of emotional numbness that comes with excessive alcohol consumption is outweighed by the risks that come along with it.

 Get Help.
 Get Better.
 Get Your Life Back.

+Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
+Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
-Call our hotline today.
+Call our hotline today.(844) 597-1011

 Because alcohol increases GABA levels, drinking can have a relaxing effect on the body.
 As a result, some individuals may use alcohol to calm their emotions, but these calming effects are also temporary.
 If a person increases their alcohol use over the long term and develops a tolerance, it will take greater amounts of alcohol to achieve the same calming effects.

 When a person with alcohol tolerance stops drinking or tries to cut back, they may experience alcohol withdrawal symptoms because their body is used to the presence of alcohol and its effects on GABA levels.
 Without the alcohol needed to increase GABA levels, the body undergoes withdrawal, leading to symptoms like anxiety.
-Ultimately, the emotional flatness that comes with alcohol abuse disappears, and it becomes even harder for a person to regulate their emotions.
+Ultimately, the emotional flatness that comes with alcohol abuse disappears, making it even harder for a person to regulate their emotions.

 Alcoholism and Emotional Abuse